August 28, 1938

 Nothing to do with Orwell either, but he’s being a bit bloody boring at the moment, isn’t he?
 Writing about the weather in your diary is one of the many dull things people did before TV …

-18. Fearless Frank Says:
+18. Fearless Frank says:

 “This is the first time I visit this weblog and I don’t think it will be the last.”